arafatm/Notes/notes/kodi.md

 [Unit]
 Description = Kodi Media Center

+# if you don't need the MySQL DB backend, this should be sufficient
+After = systemd-user-sessions.service network.target sound.target

+# if you need the MySQL DB backend, use this block instead of the previous
-After = systemd-user-sessions.service sound.target
+# After = systemd-user-sessions.service network.target sound.target mysql.service
+# Wants = mysql.service

 [Service]
 User = kodi
 Group = kodi
 Type = simple
-PAMName = login
+#PAMName = login # you might want to try this one, did not work on all systems
 ExecStart = /usr/bin/xinit /usr/bin/dbus-launch --exit-with-session /usr/bin/kodi-standalone -- :0 -nolisten tcp vt7
 Restart = on-abort
 RestartSec = 5